pepers/SYSC3303-Project/Iteration4/src/README.txt

 TESTING
+	- the Client and Server both have socket timeouts of 2 seconds, in order to be both short enough for testing, and long enough to notice when reading console output
 	- most testing can be done through following the onscreen console prompts in the Error Simulator, but for those errors that can't be simulated through the 	Error	Simulator: